Elizabeth Walker (pharmacist): Work and charity

 Walker was perhaps most well known as being a druggist like her father.
 Her afternoons were filled with helping sick neighbors, preparing medicines, and counseling the poor.
-She “[…] distilled Waters, Syrups, Oils, Ointments, Salves, &c. or distribute them out, or apply them to those who needed […]” She sought out other recipes for medicines and treatments actively, often enlisting the help of her brother in law, a licensed physician.
+She "[...] distilled Waters, Syrups, Oils, Ointments, Salves, &c. or distribute them out, or apply them to those who needed [...]"
+She sought out other recipes for medicines and treatments actively, often enlisting the help of her brother in law, a licensed physician.
 She was skilled as both a physician and a surgeon, and when she wasn't reading scripture, read and studied the works of doctors.

 No mention is made of a license, so it is likely Walker was one of the many unlicensed medical practitioners of the time.
 That she chose to deal in drugs and medicines is mildly unusual – of the small number of women in the medical field at that time, most were midwives.
-Even the health of women wasn't entirely a women's field - men were uncomfortable with women practitioners in any part of the field, and they routinely tried to get laws passed that would prevent women from practicing.
+Even the health of women wasn't entirely a women's field – men were uncomfortable with women practitioners in any part of the field, and they routinely tried to get laws passed that would prevent women from practicing.

 Along with crafting medicines and helping others, Walker also had duties involving the running of her household.
 As well as teaching her children to read and write, she taught her own servants, and instructed them to follow in her pious ways.
 She was careful to maintain a balance, never being too harsh a mistress, but also never too liberal, never too frugal, or too lavish.
 Her days were kept as meticulous as her bookkeeping, rising early and praying until six in the morning, when she would begin the rest of her day.
 Her fragility as a child and depression as a young woman never left her, and she was often struck by ill health or depressive episodes.

 Writings

-“The vertuous wife: or, the holy life of Mrs. Elizabeth Walker” was a collaboration between Elizabeth and her husband, Anthony.
+"The vertuous wife: or, the holy life of Mrs. Elizabeth Walker" was a collaboration between Elizabeth and her husband, Anthony.
 She wrote the journal while she lived, and forbade her husband from reading it until she died.
 Upon her death, Anthony published her work and commented on it himself, often reflecting on their relationship.
 Her journal entries describe events such as the Great Plague of London in 1665, the Great Fire of London in 1666, and her own more personal accounts of her eleven pregnancies.

-It is important to note that for the time, the publishing of any female writings, particularly diaries and memoirs, was still rather new, and Anthony Walker was unique in his long quotes and pages devoted to Walker's writings.
+For the time, the publishing of any female writings, particularly diaries and memoirs, was still rather new, and Anthony Walker was unique in his long quotes and pages devoted to Walker's writings.

-Apart from her journal, Walker is credited as a source for a “Receipt for the eyes” in a manuscript formerly owned by the Duke of Norfolk.
+Apart from her journal, Walker is credited as a source for a "Receipt for the eyes" in a manuscript formerly owned by the Duke of Norfolk.

 Walker may also have been consulted or included in a receipt book written by Mary Rich, Countess of Warwick, and her sister, Lady Katherine Ranelagh, though it is difficult to discern what she wrote or influenced.